Using a shipping endpoint

 , and url

 .
-They also need to contain a product taxonomy to identify the correct tariff codes.
+They must also contain a product taxonomy to identify the correct tariff codes.
 For details, refer to Item Classification.

 For each physical items[]